se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ## What Is Angular?

 Angular is one of the popular Javascript frameworks used for building web applications.
-The framework aims to make development and testing of enterprise web applications easier.
+The framework aims to make development and testing of web applications easier.
 Angular is maintained by Google, as well as a community of developers.

 >Angular started as a side project.
 Back in 2009, Miško Hevery and Adam Abrons released a project that would help developers build web applications using simple HTML tags.
 The name “Angular” comes from the angle brackets, or < >, that surround all HTML tags.
 >